 Meeting Directory Guidelines

 Any online A.A. group or meeting hosted on Oahu may be listed in the Online Meeting List provided that it subscribes to the Traditions of Alcoholics Anonymous, using the Online Meeting Submission Form.
-Meeting submissions will be reviewed and filtered based on the guidelines below by the Oahu Intergroup of Hawaii.
+Meeting submissions will be reviewed and filtered based on the guidelines below by the Oahu Intergroup of Hawaii, Inc.

 The Oahu Intergroup of Hawaii does not list: